 Use one tray for each sampling site.

-Cover a portion of the counter with the heavy-duty aluminum foil and place the sample container(s) on it.
+Cover a portion of the counter with heavy-duty aluminum foil and place the sample container(s) on it.

-Wear the latex gloves at this point.
+Wear latex gloves at this point.
 The dissection is better performed when the sample is still cool; do not allow the fish to reach room temperature.

 Using the surgical knife, carefully open each fish, extract the target tissue (see below) and transfer it directly to the wide-mouth container.

-If the tissue happens to fall in the counter, rinse it with analyte-free water before placing it in the container.
+If the tissue happens to fall on the counter, rinse it with analyte-free water before placing it in the container.

 Rinse the surgical knife with tap and analyte-free water after each organism in a composite sample is processed.